 Some frequent fliers go as far as changing into their pajamas once they have boarded the plane.
 If that would make you feel uncomfortable, just opt for large pants.

-In order to avoid deep vein thrombosis (DVT), doctors recommend to use compression stockings.
+To avoid deep vein thrombosis (DVT), doctors recommend using compression stockings.
 The idea is that you don’t prevent the blood from flowing in your legs.

 Forget about looking good: to get some Z’s on a plane, comfy is the new black!